Volhynian dialect

 Volhynian dialect (Волинський говір) is a dialect of Ukrainian language spoken around the historical region of Volhynia in the northern half of western Ukraine.
 It belongs to the Southwestern group of Ukrainian dialects.

 Territory and subdivisions

 Map of Ukrainian dialects: Volhynian dialect is marked with no. 7.

 The territory where Volhynian dialect is spoken borders Western Polesian and Central Polesian dialect in the north, Middle Dnieper dialect in the east and Upper Dniestrian and Podolian dialect in the south.
 Its spread in the west is generally limited by the Ukrainian-Polish border.
+The southern and eastern borders of the dialect area are limited by the line Sokal-Dubno-Zbarazh-Koziatyn-Zhytomyr.

 Volhynian dialect can be divided into northern and southern subdialects approximately along the line Horokhiv - Shepetivka - Berdychiv, as well as into eastern and western subdialects along the line of Styr river.
 Northern varieties share many common elements with Polesian dialects, southern varieties - with Podolian and Dniestrian dialects.
 Western Volhynian subdialects have many similarities with Dniestrian varieties, and some linguists classify them as a separate dialect.